joaotheboss/ftennis/README.md

 # ftennis
+At the end on the app 187 points will be added to Gaetano's ranking.
 This is a repo for data of fantasy tennis with friends This is the 2025 Hall of Fame
 | Torneo                 | Vincitore |